 The Group's future results will largely depend on a combination of its ability to grow and retain FUM, strong investment performance of its funds, and partnering with new, high quality fund managers.
 This will be supported by the continued commitment to invest in the future growth of the business in a prudent manner, while maintaining a strong focus on costs.

-With an operating structure and business model that can grow FUM and build scale, the Group is set to achieve profitability in the near term and realise its long-term growth objectives.
+With an operating structure and business model that can grow FUM and build scale, the Group is set to achieve profitability shortly and realise its long-term growth objectives.

-Yours sincerely
+Yours Sincerely